Ram-N/weatherData/index.md

 **Angela Hey**, a tech blogger for the **Mountain View Voice** wrote [an article about analyzing data with R](http://www.mv-voice.com/blogs/p/2014/04/17/analyze-data-yourself-with-r---a-fast-growing-language-for-statistics-forecasting-and-graphs), and used weatherData functions for her examples.

-Here's [a presentation](http://files.meetup.com/1225993/Ram_BARUG_weatherData.pptx) about the features of weatherData new to version 0.4.
+Here's [a presentation](http://files.meetup.com/1225993/Ram_BARUG_weatherData.pptx) about the features in `weatherData` that are new to version 0.4.
 It was part of a short lightning I gave for the BARUG group.
 And here's [Joe Rickert's summary of the talks](http://blog.revolutionanalytics.com/2014/04/barug-talks-highlight-rs-diverse-applications.html).

 ###  <a name="credits" class="anchor" href="#credits"></a>Credits